Skip to main content

 Daly Waters to Mataranka (167km)

-At Mataranka the outback meets the tropics.
+At Mataranka the Outback meets the tropics.
 The cooling calm of the palm-lined, spring-fed aquamarine waters of Mataranka Hot Springs is a refreshing reprieve.
 Nearby Bitter Springs also in Elsey National Park is another idyllic thermal pool.

 Jeannie Gunn’s book and film, “We of the Never Never” made the area famous.
 Discover their lifestyle at Elsey Homestead, find the names of many characters at Old Elsey Cemetery, and learn the rich history at the Never Never Museum.